Cecil Skotnes: Move to Cape Town

 In the late 1970s, Cecil moved from the highveld to Cape Town.
 This represented a radical shift in environment and a move to a more contemplative way of interacting with the landscape.
 The Cape is suffused with blues and violets, the light is softer, more influenced by rolling cloud banks that drift in from the north west, and the greys and greens of the sea.
 At this time he made a series of landscapes influenced by the ocean and at the same time he recalled the landscapes he had visited in earlier years.
 Included in these were the memories of the Brandberg, a great mountain which rises out of the Namib desert and which was the home of aboriginal hunter-gatherers who left their own paintings on its rock surfaces many thousands of years ago.
 In these works Cecil reaffirmed that ours is a landscape not only full of the colour and heat and light of Africa, but a landscape full of history and memory – places most alive to the human drama they have witnessed.

-Through all these years Cecil Skotnes has been as well known as a teacher and mentor as he has as an artist.
-If one could single out the most outstanding influence his parents' lives had on him, then it is surely this: the value of one's achievements can be measured in the things that one leaves behind.
-For Cecil, this is to be understood not only as one's material effects—in his case a huge corpus of work which has contributed to the global imaginary, and to the way in which South Africans perceive their own creative heritage—but also in the way in which one is able to change the lives of others for the better.
-For Cecil, his lifelong mission has been to nurture talent and encourage creativity, particularly in places where the apartheid government had deliberately excluded this possibility.
-The effect of this has been a major contribution to the diversity of South African art.
+During these years, Skotnes also worked as a teacher and mentor.
+He attributed to his parents the view that the value of one's achievements can be measured by what one leaves behind.
+His body of work has influenced perceptions of South African creative heritage.
+Skotnes sought to nurture talent and encourage creativity, particularly in areas where the apartheid government had excluded such opportunities.
+His efforts have been described as contributing to the diversity of South African art.